Balogh International Inc

 Algae are ubiquitous; a multitude of species ranging from microscopic unicells to gigantic kelps inhabit the world's oceans, freshwater bodies, soils, rocks, and trees, and are responsible for most of the global production of organic matter by photosynthesis.
 They thus play a fundamental role in the world's ecosystems and a reliable and modern introduction to their kaleidoscopic diversity, systematics, and phylogeny is indispensable.
 In this textbook, the main groups of algae (divisions or phyla) are considered in turn.
 Each chapter begins with a summary of the principal characteristics of the group and interesting aspects of ecology and evolution.
 The final chapter is a synthesis, in which the phylogeny of the algae is discussed in relation to the evolution of other living organisms, primarily on the basis of evidence from recent molecular studies.
 This book is the completely revised and updated edition of a highly acclaimed German work, which was heralded for its clarity as well as its breadth and depth of information.
 This new edition takes into account recent reevaluations in algal systematics and phylogeny provided by the powerful techniques of molecular genetics and electron microscopy, as well as more traditional life history studies.

 Algae and Cyanobacteria in Extreme Environments.
 Series: Cellular Origin, Life in Extreme Habitats and Astrobiology, Vol. 11.
 Joseph Seckbach.
-Due October 2007.
+2007.
 ISBN: 978-1-4020-6111-0.
 Approx. 450 pp. Hardcover. $349.00

 Algae and Cyanobacteria in Extreme Environments is a unique collection of essays, contributed by leading scientists from around the world, devoted to algae – and some related microbes – observed in unexpected harsh habits, which it seems are an oasis or Garden of Eden for these organisms.
 This timely book on Extremophilic alga, including its especially impressive micrographs, may provide clues about the edges of life on Earth and possibly elsewhere in the universe.